 Upon its publication in 1960, To Kill a Mockingbird became one of the great American novels almost overnight; it won a Pulitzer Prize, was adapted into a popular film, and has gone on to sell more than 40 million copies worldwide.
 Overwhelmed by her sudden celebrity status, Lee largely retreated from public life, telling friends she had said all she needed to say in a single book and felt no need to express herself further.

-Then, this past February, Lee’s publisher, Harper (a HarperCollins imprint), announced that it would be publishing a novel Lee had completed in the mid-1950s.
+Then, in February 2015, Lee’s publisher, Harper (a HarperCollins imprint), announced that it would be publishing a novel Lee had completed in the mid-1950s.
 Back then, Lee’s editor had rejected the novel, Go Set a Watchman, but asked her to expand some of its flashbacks, a writing assignment that grew into To Kill a Mockingbird.
 Lee reportedly believed that the manuscript of her first novel had been lost or destroyed.
 But her friend and lawyer, Tonja B. Carter, discovered Go Set a Watchman in Lee’s archives in the fall of 2014, according to the New York Times.

 In a statement that Carter sent to Lee’s publisher, Lee reportedly said she at first resisted the idea of publishing the novel, unsure of its merit, but changed her mind after sharing it with a few people close to her and receiving positive feedback.
 The novel picks up with members of the Finch family, beloved characters from To Kill a Mockingbird, 20 years after the events of Lee’s famous work unfolded.
-Go Set a Watchman is due to be released on July 14 with an initial print run of two million copies.
+Go Set a Watchman was released that July with an initial print run of two million copies.
 The deal reportedly was negotiated between Carter, Lee’s agent, and Michael Morrison, the president and publisher of HarperCollins.

 Celebration and controversy